 Sometimes I get a little carried away at the store with my favorite veggies.
-I buy a big bag of them, and before I know it, I realized they need to be cooked A.S.A.P.
+I buy a big bag of them and before I know it, I realized they need to be cooked A.S.A.P.
 Hello Brussels, I’m talking about you!
-And that’s how my Zesty Pickled Brussels Sprouts were born.
+And that’s how my Zesty Pickled Brussels Sprouts was born.

 Hey, don’t turn away even if you aren’t a huge Brussels sprouts fan but if you are, keep reading for sure!
 The pickling of these Brussels sprouts transforms them into something completely different.
 They’re a little zesty, a little briny and you’re going to want a jar of these in your fridge.

 Pickled Brussels Sprouts are cool, refreshing and there’s not a trace of dill in them, so step back from that dill pickle vibe when you imagine how these Zesty Pickled Brussels Sprouts are going to taste.
 And they are a little zesty with that hint of spice, but not hot, per se.
 They just have a little kick to them and that elusive flavor that comes from the allspice and black pepper in the brine.

 They’re going to be great for a snack…think 9:00 and the kids are in bed and you’re catching up on your Netflix.
 Maybe folding some laundry.
 And you want something, but you’re not sure what?
 That’s when you need Pickled Brussels Sprouts.
 OK, maybe you really want ice-cream but want something a little healthier.